Mohitsp54/Weather-Application/README.md

 > * Error handling for invalid city names or failed API requests to ensure a smooth user experience.
 > * Optimized code for readability and performance.
 ### Outcome:
-Demonstrated proficiency in front-end development, asynchronous JavaScript programming, and API integration.
+Demonstrated proficiency in front-end development, asynchronous JavaScript programming, API integration.